dgegen/astrafocus/README.md

   - `AutofocuserDeviceInterface`: The interface between the API of the devices and this library.
     - `CameraInterface`: Interface for performing exposures.
     - `FocuserInterface`: Interface for changing the focus position of the telescope.
-    - `TelescopeInterface`: Interface for pointing the telescope to a specific coordinate in the equatorial coordinate system.
-Implementing this interface is less imperative, as the telescope needs to be oriented only once after the focus calibration region was determined, as target tracking is assumed to be regulated outside of this package.
+    - `TelescopeInterface`: The implementation of this interface is optional, as the telescope only needs to be oriented once after the focus calibration region has been determined with the targeting class `ZenithNeighbourhoodQuery`, which can be implemented externally.
+    Accordingly, this swaying of the telescope can also be implemented externally.
+Note that it is currently assumed that the target tracking is controlled outside of this package.
 - Targeting
   - `ZenithNeighbourhoodQuery`: Queries the zenith neighbourhood in a database to find a suitable section of the sky for focusing.
 - Focsuing